 Time to Eat the Dogs

-A Podcast About Science, History, and ExplorationOh the Places You’ll Go
+A Podcast About Science, History, and ExplorationIsis Review: Science in the Everyday World

 I have been burning the candle at both ends this summer.
 I just finished an article about Lewis and Clark & Alexander von Humboldt two weeks ago, wrote a review of Graham Burnett’s book, Trying Leviathan, started a review of Robert McGhee’s book, The Last Imaginary Place, and have started a new article on the work of Frederick Cook.
 That this seemed an excellent time to pick up blogging says something about me, I’m not sure what exactly, but it would involve words such as hubristic and harebrained.
 I’ve loved writing the blog to be honest…but on days like today there’s no gas left in the tank.
 So no grand thoughts tonight, just pictures.